15 Childhood mortality

 - Diarrhoeal disease

-- This data is from the Child Health Care Problem Identification Programme (Child PIP).
+- This data is from the Child Health Care Problem Identification Programme (Child PIP) which records child deaths in hospital in South Africa.

-- The most common cause of death in the 5–18 year age group in South Africa is trauma (e.g. motor vehicle accidents and violence).
+- The commonest cause of death in the 5–18 year age group in South Africa is trauma (e.g. motor vehicle accidents and violence).

-15-29 How will the AIDS epidemic affect the common causes of death?
+15-29 How has the AIDS epidemic affected the common causes of death?

 15-30 Why is it important to determine the HIV status of each child that dies?